Davisstef/scheduler/README.md

 ```sh
 npm start
 ```
-Fork and clone <a href="https://github.com/lighthouse-labs/scheduler-api">the Scheduler API</a> to start in the guest environment in addition to npm start.
+Fork and clone <a href="https://github.com/lighthouse-labs/scheduler-api">the Scheduler API</a>.
 Follow the readme and run that file in conjunction with this while in the host environment.
 Set up is completed in the guest environment.

 ## Running Jest Test Framework